From our Friend and Neighbor Sarah Payne

 Parent Hat

 I want to put on my parent hat and express my views on parents.
-As a parent I know parents are the eyes and ears of the district.
-They are a vital part of providing information and keeping the school board informed of what is going on in families.
+As a parent myself I know parents are the eyes, ears and voice of the district.
+They are a vital part of providing information and keeping the school board informed as to what is going on in families and how their children are doing in school.
 I hope parents always feel like they can come to me and voice their opinion.
 As a school board member I would be representing thousands of parents in the district.
-I have one vote for the thousands of parents in our district.
 I desire to have as many parents as possible voice their opinion.
-When we put many bright minds together, we come up with the best solutions.
-That is the beauty of living in America.
-We have a process for voicing our opinions and having our elected officers represent us.
-I hope parents will find me a good listener because that is what I want as a parent also.
-We need the eyes and ears of our parents in our new school district.
+When we put many bright minds together, that is when we come up with the best solutions.
+The beauty of living in America is we have a process for voicing our opinions and having our elected officers represent us.
+My desire is to have parents find me a good listener because that is what I want as a parent also.
+We need the eyes, ears, and voice of parents in our new school district.

 Neighbor Hat

 When my children were in elementary school in a different state, the district proposed a boundary change for a new school that was being built.
-Our neighborhood did not like the proposed new boundary.
+Our neighborhood did not like the proposed new boundary for our neighborhood.
 A wise school board member gave me the advice that I should not approach the school board to complain, but that I should present a solution to the problem.
 Our neighborhood banned together to raise our voice with a solution to the problem.
 We questioned the growth numbers and placement of the school.
-We found land to purchase to build the school closer to our neighborhood, fixing the problem of four difference elementary school boundaries.
+We found land to purchase to build the school closer to our neighborhood, fixing the problem of four different elementary school boundaries.
 The school board voted in our favor but two months later reversed their vote because the school had already begun being built and the district needed the numbers in our neighborhood to attend the new school.
-I was upset because of the reversed, last minute vote when I got a phone call the next morning from the Superintendent asking me for the contacts I had made to buy land for a new school.
-I learned the district and school board are not always right.
-As a school board member with this background, I will listen to solutions to problems and question the district numbers.
+I was upset because of the reversed, last minute vote.
+The next morning after the school board meeting I got a phone call from the Superintendent.
+He wanted to know if I would share the information I gathered about available land to purchase for a new school.
+Four years later they put our solution in place.
+Our neighborhood was upset the district did not have the forethought to solve the problem in the first place.
+Our children had to move to a new school and four years later return to the one we should have been in all along.
+As a school board member with this background, I will listen to solutions to problems parents and staff present.
+I will also look deeply into the numbers and solutions presented by the district. *

 Voter Hat